Interfaces Division

 ExposUM supports the Mobitique project.
 The Interfaces team organized, hosted, and facilitated five 3-hour workshops bringing together researchers in tick ecology (Vectopôle Sud), researchers in the humanities and social sciences (education, social psychology), representatives from the ARS (vector control), associations (CTIQUE, Graine Occitanie), and a representative of livestock farmers (director of the Groupement de Défense Sanitaire Occitanie).
 This pilot project is designed in line with the objectives of Occitanie’s Regional Health and Environment Plan 4.

 This incubation process led to an action plan for 2025, spearheaded by the environmental education association Le Graine.
-This project aims to develop and implement educational initiatives designed to increase citizen engagement regarding tick-related risks in their local communities, as well as to test one or more scientific research questions in the field of sociology.
+This project aims to develop and implement educational initiatives designed to increase citizens’ engagement with tick-related risks in their local communities, as well as to test one or more scientific research questions in the field of sociology.
 The goal is to foster growing citizen engagement while scientifically measuring and evaluating the impact of public awareness campaigns on behavioral changes through a dedicated research protocol.

 Social science training courses have been offered to volunteers in the Aude department.
 The courses areavailable online.

-Support for two regional initiatives for the year 2025
+Support for Two Regional Initiatives for the Year 2025

-The Vaxinter projectexplores how to integrate different disciplines to address the questions raised by vaccination at the intersection of science and society.
-This project involves two researchers in the humanities and social sciences to foster dialogue between the biomedical sciences and the humanities and social sciences.
+The Vaxinter projectexamines how to integrate different disciplines to address the questions raised by vaccination at the intersection of science and society.
+This project involves two researchers in the humanities and social sciences to foster a dialogue between the biomedical sciences and the humanities and social sciences.
 A study will be conducted in experimental economics to explore the impact of media coverage and vaccination on healthcare workers.
-Research will be carried out in communication sciences to strengthen the ties between science and the public.
+Research will also be carried out in communication sciences to strengthen the ties between science and the public.

 7. Mediation Efforts